How much do substitute teachers get paid?

 For an average rate in your state, you can check out the BLS website.
 However, you’ll find the most accurate local pay information by referring to the job description for the actual substitute teacher position.
 These are typically found on the school district website or job board postings.

-Note that while substitute teacher pay tends to be reported as an hourly rate, some school districts pay a daily rate.
+Note that while substitute teacher pay can be be reported as an hourly rate, some school districts pay a daily rate.
 For example, a district might pay you $80-125 per day.
 Districts may set higher rates for individuals who meet certain criteria, like having a higher education degree or prior experience as a teacher.
+At Kelly Education, we work with our partner school districts to provide an analysis of the local job market to assist in setting competitive pay.

 Flexibility of scheduling is a value-add.